 AlabamaAlaskaArizonaArkansasCaliforniaColoradoConnecticutDelawareD.C.FloridaGeorgiaHawaiiIdahoIllinoisIndianaIowaKansasKentuckyLouisianaMaineMarylandMassachusettsMichiganMinnesotaMississippiMissouriMontanaNebraskaNevadaNew HampshireNew JerseyNew MexicoNew YorkNorth CarolinaNorth DakotaOhioOklahomaOregonPennsylvaniaRhode IslandSouth CarolinaSouth DakotaTennesseeTexasUtahVermontVirginiaWashingtonWest VirginiaWisconsinWyoming

-What happens if your house is sold at a foreclosure auction for less than the amount you owe on your mortgage?
-In many states, your lender can come after you for the difference.
+If your house is sold at a foreclosure auction for less than the amount you owe on your mortgage, your lender might be able come after you for the difference.

 Some states have a law that prohibits a deficiency judgment, which protects borrowers from having to pay the bank for its loss following a foreclosure sale.

 Recourse vs. Non-Recourse Loans in Foreclosure

 Learn why it's important to find out what type of mortgage loan you have when you're facing foreclosure.

 How Are Deficiency Judgments Collected?